As of Monday noon (4 Jan), the Ministry of Health (MOH) has confirmed an additional 24 cases of COVID-19 infection in Singapore.

-Amongst the new cases today, 23 are asymptomatic, and were detected from screening and surveillance, while 1 was symptomatic.
+All new cases today are asymptomatic, and were detected from screening and surveillance.

 All of the new cases are imported cases, who had been placed on Stay-Home Notice or isolated upon arrival in Singapore.

-1 (Case 59735) is a Short-Term Visit Pass holder who arrived from Romania to board a ship docked here as a crew member.
+1 (Case 58969) is a Short-Term Visit Pass holder who arrived from Romania to board a ship docked here as a crew member.

 Update on condition of confirmed cases

-There are currently 47 confirmed cases who are still in hospital.
-Of these, most are stable or improving, and none is in the intensive care unit.
-192 are isolated and cared for at community facilities.
-These are those who have mild symptoms, or are clinically well but still test positive for COVID-19.
+There are currently 67 confirmed cases who are still in the hospital.
+Of these, most are stable or improving, and 1 is in critical condition in the intensive care unit.
+128 are isolated and cared for at community facilities.
+These are those who have mild symptoms or are clinically well but still test positive for COVID-19.

 29 have passed away from complications due to COVID-19 infection.